wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

    - `mac` property fill with `cryptogram.getMacBase64()`
    - `nonce` property fill with `cryptogram.getNonceBase64()`

-   So, the final request JSON should looks like:
+   So, the final request JSON should look like this:
    ```json
    {
       "ephemeralPublicKey" : "BASE64-DATA-BLOB",